colinpaicemq/zWireshark/README.md

 -  2024 Feb 24: Version 1.1 Add copyright and version to the load module
 -  2024 Feb 25: Version 1.1 Fix problem in printhex caused by invalid length being used.
 Simplify the write code.
 -  2024 July 6: Fix documentation problems
+-  2024 Oct 8:  Used Locate mode instead of Move mode to allow for big buffers.
+-  2024 Oct 8:  Fixed documentation problems with the wrong command options specified.